InHouse-Banana/DS_NanoDegree_Final/README.md

 3. Features: more categorical features could be used
 4. Outlier detection: no efforts were made to detect outliers, which would be important to study in the complete dataset
 5. Imbalance handling: techniques such as  over/under-sampling or different train/test rations could be useful to manage this point
+6. Missing data imputation: rows/accounts with missing values were deleted, but such values could be inputed in a later study

 ## Files